-Creating and Filling in Your Acting Resume
+Creating and Filling in Your Acting Résumé

-By Mark StoltzenbergMany of my acting school students ask me about their resumes.
-A common question is , “I don’t have very much to put on my resume.
+Many of my acting school students ask me about their résumés.
+A common question is, “I don’t have very much to put on my résumé.
 What should I do?”

 First let me emphasize, that the first job of an actor is to know your craft and become an expert at acting.
 Take professional classes and perform wherever and whenever you can.

-In general, you should not lie or make things up for your resume but you can stretch the truth or rename things to suit your purposes.
-For example if you have High school and college credits, you should definitely list them.
+In general, you should not lie or make things up for your résumé but you can stretch the truth or rename things to suit your purposes.
+For example, if you have High school and college credits, you should definitely list them.
 For example:

-“Fiddler On The Roof”, George Gershwin Theatre, Brooklyn College
+“Fiddler On The Roof”, George Gershwin Theatre, Brooklyn College or “Godspell”, Frank Loyd Wright HS Theatre, Buffalo, NY.

 I advise dancers who want to act to change some of their dance credits to theatre credits.
 If you danced Juliette in Romeo and Juliette, you can list Romeo and Juliette under Theatre instead of Dance and call it an acting role.
-You certainly need to act to play this role in a Ballet
+You certainly need to act to play this role in a Ballet.

 If you performed at a party or special event, you can list it as an industrial or regional production.

-Again don’t lie or make it up, just rename it slightly to fill in weak spots on the resume page.
+Again don’t lie or make it up, just rename it slightly to fill in weak spots on the résumé page.

 Education and Special Skills

-Education and Special Skills sections are great places to fill in your resume.
+Education and Special Skills sections are great places to fill in your résumé.
 You should list all of your classes, relevant experiences and skills.

-Here is an example of an acting resume section labeled
+Here is an example of an acting résumé section labeled:

 Special Skills

-High School Cheerleader, Drama Club President, College Tennis Team, Classical Guitar, High School Chorus, Gymnastics Club, Horse Back Riding, Drivers License, Juggling, Guitar
+High School Cheerleader, Drama Club President, College Tennis Team, Classical Guitar, High School Chorus, Gymnastics Club, Horse Back Riding, Drivers License, Juggling, Guitar.

-Hobbies and quirky skills are all good items to put into an acting resume.
+Hobbies and quirky skills are all good items to put into an acting résumé.
 Who knows when a filmmaker will need someone who knows how to body surf?

 Education

 Education is more than just the high school you attended.
 If you’ve taken voice lessons, list them.
-Also list dance classes, acting classes, film study, and improv Classes.
+Also list dance classes, acting classes, film study, and improv classes.

 I showcase all my “Star In A Movie” students in an industry screening at The New School University.
 I suggest that they can list this separately from the class listing as, featured in “The Scene Study Film Festival at The New School”.
 This gives them another listing from the actual class and it is legitimate.

 If you want to get more experience you can also produce your own showcases.
 Get together with friends and produce a play together for a week run.
-You will learn a tremendous amount and build your acting resume without having to run around to auditions.
+You will learn a tremendous amount and build your acting résumé without having to run around to auditions.

-acting resumes which you must follow.
+There is also a professional and standard format for acting résumés which you must follow.
 More on this in my next article.

 Mark Stolzenberg teaches at The New York Acting School for Film and Television.